-If you're good for a week, give yourself 2 gold stars and allow yourself an indulgence.
+If you're good for a week, give yourself two gold stars and allow yourself an indulgence.
 Watching the silver and gold stars add up becomes a reward in itself.
 You can see at a glance how you're doing and what meals or days of the week are most difficult.
 Use that information to make changes and become more successful.

 Once they have the shows selected, they use a Digital Video Recorder (like Tivo) to record their choices.
 If it was good enough for her son, why not for her?
 So she started picking out her shows along with her son.

 Now that they're being recorded, she can watch them on her schedule, not the broadcast companies.
-What's better is that with the flick of a remote a 60 minute show can be watched in only 46 minutes by skipping any ads she doesn't want to see.
+What's better is that with the flick of a remote, a 60-minute show can be watched in only 46 minutes by skipping any ads she doesn't want to see.

 Lesson two.
 There are only 24 hours in a day.
 Look at how you occupy those hours and dump the time wasters.

-I picked up the phone book and opened the yellow pages to Dance.
+I picked up the phone book and opened the yellow pages to DANCE.
 There were options galore, all with convenient classes throughout the week.
 We signed her up.

 But it doesn't have to be dance.
-You can take lessons in swimming, skiing, tennis, skating, judo, fencing, jump rope or dozens of other activities that will get your heart pumping and your pulse rate higher.
-You don't have to talk kids into going outside to play during recess, for them it's just fun.
-If you're doing cardio that's fun you won't miss a chance to play.
+You can take lessons in swimming, skiing, tennis, skating, judo, fencing, jump rope, or dozens of other activities that will get your heart pumping and your pulse rate higher.
+You don't have to talk kids into going outside to play during recess.
+For them, it's just fun.
+If you're doing cardio that's fun, you won't miss a chance to play.

 Lesson three.
 Exercise gets a whole lot easier when you're doing something you enjoy.
 If you don't like what you're doing, look around.
 There are lots of other options.